 Santander-Chile's Asset and Liability Committee, or ALCO, is responsible for determining the maximum foreign country exposure the Bank is permitted to have.
 The ALCO has determined that the total foreign country exposure cannot be greater than 1-time regulatory capital.
 To determine this, each country is classified using a ranking system from 1 to 6 based on the definition promulgated by the SBIF, in which the main consideration is the international rating of each country.
 The ALCO has also set a higher limit if the foreign exposure is to related parties.
-As of December 31, 2016, the Bank's foreign exposure, including the estimate of counterparty risk in our derivatives portfolio, was U.S.\$3,121 million, or 5.9% of our assets.
+As of December 31, 2017, the Bank's foreign exposure, including the estimate of counterparty risk in our derivatives portfolio, was U.S.\$2,090 million, or 4.3% of our assets.
 For more information please see Note 37 of our Audited Consolidated Financial Statements.

-Below, there are additional details regarding our exposure to countries in category 2 and 3, the riskiest categories we have exposure to as of December 31, 2016, considering fair value of derivative instruments.
+Below, there are additional details regarding our exposure to countries in category 2 and 3, the riskiest categories we have exposure to as of December 31, 2017 considering fair value of derivative instruments.
 In this category China is the largest exposure and is also broke down below.
-We do not have sovereign exposure to Italy.